MattYeend/hrms/README.md

 ## Work Arounds
 - A work around for TinyMCE 6.8.1 is to set `convert_unsafe_embeds` to true which can be found in `hrms\node_modules\tinymce\tinymce.js` on around line 7430

+## How everything's related
+- Users
+-- Department
+-- Roles
+-- Seniority
+-- Job
+-- Holiday Entitlement
+-- Contact
+-- Created By
+-- Updated By
+-- Deleted By